America's Coolest Ghost Towns

 James Van Housen

 This gold town thrived in the 1890s, then died and was reborn a number of times between 1910 and 1926.
 In the 1960s, it was reconstructed as a tourist stop.
-Goldfield offers perhaps more kitschy fun than historical preservation: you can visit the Superstition Museum, ride a narrow gauge railroad, or see folks in period costumes stir up a reenacted gunfight in the street.
+Goldfield offers perhaps more kitschy fun than historical preservation: you can visit the Superstition Reptile Exhibit, ride a narrow gauge railroad, or see folks in period costumes stir up a reenacted gunfight in the street.

 Closest Civilization: Apache Junction, AZ.